Wave propagation through an elastically-asymmetric architected material: Conclusions

-In conclusion, we proposed new architectured materials in which the elastic asymmetry can be finely adjusted by combining internal contacts and components of different stiffness.
-Further, we studied the propagation of one-dimensional elastic waves in the resulting elastically asymmetric media.
-We found that the overlap of tensile and compressive wave components propagating at different celerities results in emergence of high-frequency energy cascades.
-It can be seen as tensile-compressive wave annihilation, which presents a novel and powerful signal damping mechanism.
-Moreover, it is enhanced drastically if a section with one asymmetry is followed by another one with the opposite asymmetry.
-The efficient wave damping is ensured if the bi-modulus section is chosen longer than the wave-overlap length~\eqref{eq:2}.
+A new concept for architected materials was developed, in which the elastic asymmetry can be finely adjusted by combining internal contacts and components of different stiffness.
+Propagation of one-dimensional elastic waves in the resulting elastically asymmetric media was studied.
+We found that the overlap of tensile and compressive wave components propagating at different speeds results in emergence of energy cascades leading to a partial or, in particular cases, almost complete annihilation of tensile and compressive wave components.
+This annihilation mechanism presents a novel and powerful signal damping mechanism.
+Such a damping is drastically enhanced if a segment with one asymmetry is followed by another segment with the opposite asymmetry.
+The efficient wave damping is ensured if the bimodular segment is chosen longer than the wave-overlap distance, Eq.~\eqref{eq:2}.
 The ratio of the overlap length to the incident wavelength scales as $L_o/\lambda_0 \sim 1/(\sqrt{\gamma}-1)$.
-The key advantange of the proposed architected materials consists in fact that the elastic asymmetry $\gamma$ can be adjusted to be high, which would enable to keep the damping device relatively small compared to the characteristic incident wavelength.
+The key advantage of the proposed architected materials consists in fact that the elastic asymmetry $\gamma$ can be adjusted to be very high, which would enable to keep the damping device relatively small compared to the incident wavelength.

+In more realistic situation of an incident wave containing many modes only partial annihilation can occur, however, the signal after passing through a relatively long bimodular segment appears ``polarized'' either to positive or negative deformation.
+This observation was made in the study of self-affine incident wave packets (Gaussian envelope) passing through a bimodular section.
+This analysis permitted to obtain a rather universal form of the ratio of transmitted to injected energy (transmission factor) with respect to the length of bimodular segment and also to obtain relevant normalizations.
+In addition, a simple model of geometrical overlap was developed and some simple analytical results for the transmission factor were obtained.

-The demonstrated efficient damping mechanism can be used in shock absorbing systems, and, potentially, in seismic protection from surface waves.
-The one-dimensional model presented here can be extended to two and three dimensional cases, where the compressive/tensile elastic asymmetry should be enhanced with shear asymmetry and complemented by elastic anisotropy.
+The demonstrated efficient damping and sign-polarization mechanisms can be used in shock absorbing and wave filtering systems, and, hypothetically, in seismic protection from surface waves.
+For further investigation, the one-dimensional model should be extended to two and three dimensional cases, where the compressive/tensile elastic asymmetry should be enhanced with shear asymmetry and complemented by elastic anisotropy.

+The computational code for simulation of the one-dimensional wave propagation in asymmetric medium with absorbing boundaries is available in supplementary material~\cite{Supplementary} as well as the data of hundreds of simulations and the scripts for their post-processing and figure plotting.